Correct-by-construction reach-avoid control of partially observable linear stochastic systems: Abstract

 \section{Abstract}

-We study planning problems for dynamical systems with uncertainty caused by measurement and process noise.
-Measurement noise causes limited observability of system states, and process noise causes uncertainty in the outcome of a given control.
-The problem is to find a controller that guarantees that the system reaches a desired goal state in finite time while avoiding obstacles, with at least some required probability.
-Due to the noise, this problem does not admit exact algorithmic or closed-form solutions in general.
-Our key contribution is a novel planning scheme that employs Kalman filtering as a state estimator to obtain a finite-state abstraction of the dynamical system, which we formalize as a Markov decision process (MDP).
-By extending this MDP with intervals of probabilities, we enhance the robustness of the model against numerical imprecision in approximating the transition probabilities.
-For this so-called interval MDP (iMDP), we employ state-of-the-art verification techniques to efficiently compute plans that maximize the probability of reaching goal states.
-We show the correctness of the abstraction and provide several optimizations that aim to balance the quality of the plan and the scalability of the approach.
-We demonstrate that our method is able to handle systems with a 6-dimensional state that result in iMDPs with tens of thousands of states and millions of transitions.
+We study feedback controller synthesis for reach-avoid control of discrete-time, linear time-invariant (LTI) systems with Gaussian process and measurement noise.
+The problem is to compute a controller such that, with at least some required probability, the system reaches a desired goal state in finite time while avoiding unsafe states.
+Due to stochasticity and nonconvexity, this problem does not admit exact algorithmic or closed-form solutions in general.
+Our key contribution is a correct-by-construction controller synthesis scheme based on a finite-state abstraction of a Gaussian belief over the unmeasured state, obtained using a Kalman filter.
+We formalize this abstraction as a Markov decision process (MDP).
+To be robust against numerical imprecision in approximating transition probabilities, we use MDPs with intervals of transition probabilities.
+By construction, any policy on the abstraction can be refined into a piecewise linear feedback controller for the LTI system.
+We prove that the closed-loop LTI system under this controller satisfies the reach-avoid problem with at least the required probability.
+The numerical experiments show that our method is able to solve reach-avoid problems for systems with up to 6D state spaces, and with control input constraints that cannot be handled by methods such as the rapidly-exploring random belief trees (RRBT).

+\begin{IEEEbiography}[{ }]{Thom Badings} is a PhD candidate at the Institute for Computing and Information Science (iCIS) at the Radboud University, Nijmegen, The Netherlands.
+He holds a B.Sc.\ (2017) and M.Sc.\ (2019, cum laude) degree in Industrial Engineering and Management from the University of Groningen.
+His main research interests are on the intersection between control theory and formal methods.
+Currently, he works on safe and robust sequential decision-making under uncertainty, with applications to autonomous and robotic systems, predictive maintenance, and power systems.